Importance of Data Normalization Prior to Analytics

 In summary, data normalization processes ensure that our data is structured logically and scaled proportionally where required, generally on a scale of 0 to 1.
 It tends to be used where you have predefined assumptions of your model.
 Data standardization can be used where you are dealing with multiple variables together and need to find correlations and trends via a weighted ratio.

 By ensuring you have normalized data, the likelihood of success in your machine learning and data science projects vastly improves.
 It is vital that organizations invest as much in ensuring the quality of their data as they do in the analytical and scientific models that are created by it.
-Preparation is everything in a successful data strategy.
+Preparation is everything in a successful data strategy and that’s what we mainly teach in our data science bootcamp courses.